-General Health Measures and Safety Plan – Durham Region Red Zone
+General Health Measures and Safety Plan – Provincewide Emergency Brake Shutdown

-The public health regulations recently implemented by the Ontario government in Durham Region include a range of restrictions affecting our operation, as well as reduced limits on social gatherings and indoor capacity numbers.
-We will continue to monitor changes in public health regulations and will adjust this Safety Plan as required to ensure the safety of both our staff and customers.
+The public health regulations recently implemented by the Ontario government in Durham Region include a range of restrictions affecting many businesses.
+In accordance with the Emergency Brake Shutdown Provincial Framework, the Museum is closed to the public.
+The Museum is continuing to offer virtual research services.
+Please call or email staff with your questions.
+We will continue to monitor changes in public health regulations and adjust services as required to ensure the safety of both our staff and customers.

 With the introduction of in-branch services, the health and safety of our staff and our members continues to be our top priority.